teamworktf/teamwork_server_beacon/README.md

 7. Enter IP/Port of your server, and give the location of your `server.cfg` once it asks for the .cfg file.
 7. Make sure you restart the server.
 8. Learn here how to [verify/check a signature](https://github.com/teamworktf/teamwork_server_beacon/tree/master/examples) *(wait at least 10 minutes for the online tool)*.
-9. Learn how to automate the beacon refreshing [here](https://github.com/teamworktf/teamwork_server_beacon/tree/master/tools), or just make a reminder a year from now that you need to refresh the token (outdated tokens are invalid).
+9. Learn how to automate the beacon refreshing [here](https://github.com/teamworktf/teamwork_server_beacon/tree/master/tools), or just make a reminder a year from now that you need to refresh the beacon (outdated beacons are invalid).

-As said before, the beacon will only be valid for 1y2m, if the validity expires the token will be no longer valid.
+As said before, the beacon will only be valid for 1y2m, if the validity expires the beacon will be no longer valid.
 At this point the specification will ignore your beacon.

 ### How to build the plugin?
 *OPTIONAL STEP, only recommended if you want to verify the code itself.*

+** Windows **

 1. Download and install Visual Studio 2013.
 2. Follow [this guide](https://developer.valvesoftware.com/wiki/Source_SDK_2013) to setup Source SDK 2013.